 The transmission is in neutral if you can move the motorcycle forward or rearward freely without disengaging the clutch.
-If the power switch is ON, the neutral indicator illuminates when the transmission is in neutral.
+If the ignition switch is in the ON position, the neutral indicator illuminates when the transmission is in neutral.

 SHIFTING GEARS WHILE STATIONARY